podops/podops.example/README.md

 #### Step 3: build the feed

-Each podcast requires an rss feed (`feed.xml` in podops), which is created from the `show.yaml` file and all the episodes.
+Each podcast requires an rss feed (`feed.xml` in podops), which is created from the `show.yaml` file and all the episodes resources.

 ```shell
 po build